vaginessa/shapeshifter/README.md

 Type "chrome://extensions/" in your address bar.
 Check "Developer Mode".
 Click "Load unpacked extension..."
 Navigate to the project root directory and choose the manifest.json file.
 Enjoy :)

+## Releases

+When I am confident that this extension has implemented enough functionality to be considered good enough for an initial release.
+I will upload it to the Google Chrome Web Store and the Mozilla Firefox Addons Site.